F45 TRAINING HOLDINGS INC. (NY - GuruFocus.com

 Did you lose money on investments in F45 Training Holdings?
 If so, please visit F45 Training Holdings Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired the common stock of F45 Training Holdings Inc. (“F45” or the “Company”) (: FXLV) pursuant and/or traceable to the Company's false and/or misleading Form S-1 Registration Statement and accompanying Prospectus and Supplemental Prospectus (collectively, the "Registration Statement") issued in connection with the Company's July 16, 2021 initial public offering of 18.75 million shares of common stock, priced at $16 per share (the "July 2021 IPO" or the "Offering").
+27, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of F45 Training Holdings Inc. (“F45” or the “Company”) (: FXLV) pursuant and/or traceable to the Company's false and/or misleading Form S-1 Registration Statement and accompanying Prospectus and Supplemental Prospectus (collectively, the "Registration Statement") issued in connection with the Company's July 16, 2021 initial public offering of 18.75 million shares of common stock, priced at $16 per share (the "July 2021 IPO" or the "Offering").
 The lawsuit was filed in the United States District Court for the Western District of Texas and alleges violations of the Securities Act of 1933.

 F45 is a fitness franchisor with a business model based on rapid growth through the franchising of low-overhead fitness facilities.
 The Company was founded in Sydney, Australia in 2013 and, by the time of the Company’s July 16, 2021 initial public offering, maintained 2,801 franchises in 68 countries.